rdelga80/vite-portfolio/src/assets/articles/17-building-fastapi-strawberry-nextjs-rsc-pt3.md

 > "Every GraphQL API has a schema and that is used to define all the functionalities for an API.
 A schema is defined by passing 3 object types: Query, Mutation and Subscription."

-Most importantly is how Schema defines all functionalities for an API.
+Most importantly is how Schema defines all functionalities for a GraphQL API.

-This is such a powerful difference from REST, and in application, this leads to having to define an implementation of your own app's Schema as such:
+This is the powerful difference between GraphQL and REST.
+In our application this leads us to have to define the Schema as such:

 ```python
 # domains/core/schema.py